Mantle cell lymphoma: Signs and symptoms

-At diagnosis, patients typically are in their 60s and present to their physician with advanced disease.
-About half have B symptoms such as fever, night sweats, or unexplained weight loss (over 10% of body weight).
-Enlarged lymph nodes (for example, a "bump" on the neck, armpits or groin) or enlargement of the spleen are usually present.
-Bone marrow, liver and gastrointestinal tract involvement occurs relatively early in the course of the disease.
+People commonly present with a non-localizing lymphadenopathy (enlarged lymph nodes) with B symptoms including fevers, chills and night sweats sometimes being present.
+80% of patients present with stage 3 or 4 disease (advanced disease) at the time of diagnosis, with involvement of the bone marrow, liver or gastrointestinal tract.
+25% of patients present with a bulky lymphadenopathy characterized by lymph nodes greater than 10 cm in size.
+Other patients may present with central nervous system (CNS) involvement, which is associated with a very poor prognosis.
+However, CNS involvement is rare at diagnosis.

+A rare subtype, known as non-nodal mantle cell lymphoma, presents without lymph node swelling (non-nodal) with circulating lymphoma cells (leukemic presentation).
+This type of mantle cell lymphoma is associated with a more indolent, asymptomatic and slowly progressive course, however malignant transformation to aggressive forms is possible.

 Mantle cell lymphoma has been reported in rare cases to be associated with severe allergic reactions to mosquito bites.
 These reactions involve extensive allergic reactions to mosquito bites which range from greatly enlarged bite sites that may be painful and involve necrosis to systemic symptoms (e.g. fever, swollen lymph nodes, abdominal pain, and diarrhea), or, in extremely rare cases, to life-threatening anaphylaxis.
-In several of these cases, the mosquito bite allergy (MBA) reaction occurred prior to the diagnosis of MCL suggesting that MBA can be a manifestation of early-developing mantle cell lymphoma.
+In several of these cases, the mosquito bite allergy reaction occurred prior to the diagnosis of MCL suggesting that mosquito bite allergy can be a manifestation of early-developing mantle cell lymphoma.